090988ansarikashif/hello-world/Searx-instances.md

  * Some of the Searx instances have a CAcert SSL certificate.
 You can install the missing root cert [from here](http://www.cacert.org/index.php?id=3).
  * You can add your own Searx instance to this page by clicking [here](https://github.com/asciimoo/searx/wiki/Searx-instances/_edit) or by clicking on the "Edit" button in the top right corner (when logged in).
 A GitHub account is required to make changes.

-<sup>(1)</sup> Note that most of the instances with a A+ grade in CSP column in this site are not fully functional - for example auto-completion does not work.
+<sup>(1)</sup> Note that most of the instances with a A+ grade in CSP column in this site are not fully functional - for example auto-completion may not work.

 ## List of public Searx instances